Workers’ Compensation: Construction Injuries

 Construction Workers Have High Rate of Accidents and Injuries

-The accident rate among construction workers is higher than that of workers in most other jobs, according to government statistics ( California Department of Industrial Relations; Division of Labor Statistics and Research).
+The accident rate among construction workers is higher than that of workers in most other jobs, according to government statistics.
 Many deaths and severe injuries have resulted from falls from buildings, scaffolds, or ladders.
 Scaffold accidents often occur because the planking or support is defective and gives way, causing serious harm to an unsuspecting employee.

 Legal Help for the Construction Worker

 If you are a construction worker who has developed a disease or injury due to your job, you may have a workers’ compensation claim against your employer.
 But it is important to understand that you may also have a large claim against another contractor or the manufacturer of the product that caused your injury.
 At Brayton Purcell LLP, we are experienced in handling all these issues, including the health problems resulting from asbestos exposure.
 Please feel free to contact Brayton Purcell LLP today to learn more about construction work and your legal rights.